Two people making notes on a whiteboard

 Eligibility:

-Applications are welcome from UK applicants only; ideally with an MSc in a relevant subject area, applicants with a First-Class Honours degree may also be considered.
+Applications are welcome from UK applicants only; ideally with a First-Class Honours degree.

 Location: